 You’ve probably heard this a thousand times already but let me just say it one more time: Google is the most popular search engine worldwide.
 There’s no doubt about that.
 Rather, you don’t need me to tell you how important Google is to fulfill your hunger for curiosity.
-Whether it’s a news event, sports coverage, or gossip about your not-so-favorite celebrities, Google is no less than a gateway to finding anything you need to find about on the Internet in the blink of an eye.
+Whether it’s a news event, sports coverage, or gossip about your not-so-favorite celebrities, Google is no less than a gateway to finding anything you need to find on the Internet in the blink of an eye.

 Bing Search features that make it stand out